rust-lang/rust/doc/guide-ffi.md

-% Rust Foreign Function Interface Tutorial
+% Rust Foreign Function Interface Guide

 # Introduction

-This tutorial will use the [snappy](https://code.google.com/p/snappy/) compression/decompression library as an introduction to writing bindings for foreign code.
+This guide will use the [snappy](https://code.google.com/p/snappy/) compression/decompression library as an introduction to writing bindings for foreign code.
 Rust is currently unable to call directly into a C++ library, but snappy includes a C interface (documented in